Herbalife to pay $15 million to settle class action lawsuit

 The plaintiff lawyers expect to seek fees equal to 30 percent of the combined sum of the settlement amount, the court filing said.

-"In return for the economic and corporate policy changes provided in the settlement agreement, the settlement class will agree to fully release Herbalife from all claims that were or could have been raised in the complaints in this action," Judge Beverly Reid O'Connell said in the filing.
+"In return for the economic and corporate policy changes provided in the settlement agreement, the settlement class will agree to fully release Herbalife from all claims that were or could have been raised in the complaints in this action," the plaintiffs said in the filing.

 Herbalife shares closed up about 3.7 percent at $52.46 on the New York Stock Exchange on Friday.
 The stock has lost about a third of its value so far this year.